Yann39/icons-fonts-resources/README.md

 - **XML** : light color `d38d5fff`, dark color `a05a2cff`
 - **ZIP** : light color `ffdc5aff`, dark color `ffbe1eff`

-#### Type b

-### Create your own
+## Create your own

-If you need another text that is not available you can start from the `base-icon-file-a.svg` file to build your own one.
+If you need another text that is not available you can start from one of the files to build your own.

-Open the `base-icon-file-a.svg` in **Inkscape** :
+Open the file in **Inkscape** :
-- Edit the text and replace it with your own
+1. Delete the shape representing the text
+2. Create a new Text object
-- Select the text element and the shape in the background (in which you want to center the text).
+3. Select the text element with the shape in the background (in which you want to center the text).
-- Open "Align and Distribute" panel (_Shift + Ctrl + A_)
+4. Open "Align and Distribute" panel (_Shift + Ctrl + A_)
-- Set "Relative to" to "Biggest object"
+5. Set "Relative to" to "Biggest object"
-- Click the icons to center the text vertically and horizontally
+6. Click the icons to center the text vertically and horizontally
-- Select the text and choose _Path > Object to path_
+7. Select the text and choose _Path > Object to path_
-- Change the other colors as you want
+8. Change the other colors as you want
+9. Save
+10. Personally I like to edit the XML source later to remove unnecessary stuff and keep the file clean and light

 ## License